 We monitor a variety of issues that affect our community so that we can inform our residents and advocate on their behalf.
 Please email email@example.com with any issues, comments, or concerns, and check this site and our social media regularly for updates.

-UHA II members voted overwhelmingly in 2016 to oppose "THE VIEW" CONDO PROJECT, a dangerous and illegal 88-unit development proposed to built on the vacant lot at 5101 Overhill Drive.
-Several hundred local residents attended a series of public hearings starting in August 2017 and culminating on March 6, 2018 to offer fact-based testimony on the many reasons why "The View" should not be approved.
-The appeal we filed on behalf of UHA II and 17 nearby homeowners was rejected by the LA County Board of Supervisors on November 21, 2017 and the Board formally approved The View over our continued objections on March 6, 2018.
-Since our elected officials failed to enforce the environmental and zoning laws that protect our community from harmful development, UHA II filed a lawsuit on April 6, 2018 (Case No. BS 172990).
+UHA II members voted overwhelmingly in 2016 to oppose "The View" condo project, a dangerous and illegal 88-unit development proposed to be built on the vacant lot at 5101 Overhill Drive.
+Several hundred local residents attended a series of public hearings starting in August 2017 and culminating on March 6, 2018, to offer fact-based testimony on the many reasons why "The View" should not be approved.
+The appeal we filed on behalf of UHA II and 17 nearby homeowners was rejected by the LA County Board of Supervisors on November 21, 2017, and the Board formally approved "The View" over the consistent objections of UHA II on March 6, 2018.
+Since our elected officials failed to enforce the environmental and zoning laws that protect our community from harmful developments like "The View," UHA II filed a lawsuit on April 6, 2018 (Case No. BS 172990).